iron-software/IronPdf.Examples/examples/headers-and-footers/README.md

 ***Based on <https://ironpdf.com/examples/headers-and-footers/>***

-There are two primary methods for incorporating headers and footers into PDF documents:
+PDF documents can be enhanced with headers and footers in two primary ways:

-1. **Text-based Headers and Footers**: This traditional method enables the inclusion of text headers, and allows for the integration of dynamic data within them.
+- Traditional text headers and footers provide a straightforward method to incorporate text elements, with capabilities to integrate dynamic content.
-2. **[HTML Headers and Footers with IronPDF](https://ironpdf.com/examples/html-headers-and-footers/)**: This technique permits developers to embed HTML content as headers and footers in PDF files, enhancing flexibility with the capability to template dynamic data.
-This approach offers greater versatility but may be more complex to implement.
+- [HTML headers and footers via IronPDF](https://ironpdf.com/examples/html-headers-and-footers/), this method allows developers to integrate HTML content into PDF headers and footers, offering a more adaptable approach to embedding dynamic content, though it can be more complex to utilize.

-The `TextHeaderFooter` class within IronPDF is specifically designed to manage the display options for PDF headers and footers, providing a structured method to apply these elements in typical scenarios.
+`TextHeaderFooter`, a class provided by IronPDF, is tailored to set up headers and footers efficiently for common scenarios.

-Here’s how you can add traditional text headers and footers to your PDFs using IronPDF:
+Here, we illustrate how to implement traditional text headers and footers in your PDFs using IronPDF.

-When configuring headers and footers, you have the flexibility to center the header text across the PDF.
-Additionally, dynamic metadata can be incorporated into the header via placeholder strings, which are detailed in the [TextHeaderFooter API Documentation](https://ironpdf.com/object-reference/api/IronPdf.TextHeaderFooter.html).
-It's also possible to insert a horizontal line to separate the header or footer from the main content on each page.
-This feature enforces the use of standard fonts and sizes, making it an exceptionally beneficial tool that meets diverse needs.
+When you're setting up headers and footers, there is an option to align the header text centrally within the document.
+Additionally, incorporating metadata into your header is possible by utilizing placeholders found in the [TextHeaderFooter API Documentation](https://ironpdf.com/object-reference/api/IronPdf.TextHeaderFooter.html).
+Features like adding a line separator between the page content and the headers or footers, customizing font styles and sizes are also available.
+This functionality is extremely handy, covering a comprehensive range of needs.